TylerTemp/SaintsField/README.md

 If you just want the closest one, just click, then click again (because the closest one is always at the position of your cursor)

+Usage:

+*   Left Mouse: pick; when popup is displayed, click away to close the popup
+*   Middle Mouse: cancel

 ```csharp
 using SaintsField;